-The College Bar is situated in First Quad and is open to all members of College throughout the day for use as a social space.
-Alcohol is sold at designated hours (usually 6pm until 11pm).
-The Harris Seminar Room is also sometimes used for Bops (parties) and other social events.
+The College Bar is ordinarily situated in First Quad.
+Due to planned College works, however, it has been relocated to the JCR during the academic year 2024-25.
+The Harris Seminar Room is sometimes used for Bops (parties) and other social events.
 However, due to fire safety regulations, the limit of occupancy is 60 persons and this cannot currently be exceeded for any reason.
 Guests who are not College members may use the Bar only if accompanied by a College member who will be responsible for their good conduct.
-Permission for a College sports team to host a corresponding team from another college must be sought from a dean.
+Permission for a College sports team to host a corresponding team from another college must be sought from a Dean.